Talking Points

 Not only will your CV impress, but the clubs you joined (or ran) at university will make a great talking point in a job interview.
 Having been involved in societies allows you to showcase your skills to potential employers.

 You can find a full list of Leeds University Union’s clubs and societies, here.
-Are you heading to Leeds Beckett?
+Or, are you heading to Leeds Beckett?
 Find out all about its union’s societies, here.
 Finally, information on Leeds Trinity Students’ Union’s societies is here.

 Which society do you want to join at university?
-Let us know over on Twitter!
+Let us know over on X (Formerly Twitter)!
 Want more information on being a student?
 Check out our student blog here.